Breaking News from AWS re:Invent

 STEP 4.
 Define Query.

-• If you created from your Alerts screen, input a new query.
+• If you created an alert from your Alerts screen, input a new query.
 Using the available RegEx cheat sheet for support.

 • Filter by Application, Subsystem and Severity.